Vladimir Restoin Roitfeld

-Vladimir Restoin Roitfeld is a French-American businessman and President of CR Fashion Book Ltd., the media company that publishes the namesake biannual style magazine founded by his mother, Carine Roitfeld.
-He leads business strategy, business development, partnerships, and extensions of the CR Fashion Book brand across publishing, licensing, and consulting, including an international partnership with Hearst Communications Inc.
+Vladimir Restoin Roitfeld is a French-American fashion executive, publisher, and media entrepreneur.
+Since 2012, he has been the President of CR Fashion Book Ltd., the media company that publishes the namesake biannual style magazine founded by his mother, Carine Roitfeld.
+He leads business strategy, business development, partnerships, and extensions of the CR Fashion Book brand across publishing, licensing, and consulting.

-Under his leadership, CRFB has revitalized its companion men's publication, CR MEN, launched its first international edition, CR Fashion Book Japan, and produced special projects, including an annual calendar CR Women.
+Under his leadership, CRFB launched CR MEN, a companion men's publication, launched its first international edition, CR Fashion Book Japan, and produced special projects, including an annual calendar, CR Women.
 Roitfeld is also President of CR Studio, a creative and production agency that he launched with clients ranging from Christian Dior and Chanel to Yeezy and Philipp Plein.
+In 2025, he founded and launched PLAYERS, a media platform centered on fashion, sport, and contemporary culture, and serves as its Editor-in-Chief.

 Early life

 Roitfeld was born in Paris, France.
 He is the son of Christian Restoin and Carine Roitfeld, French journalist, fashion stylist, and the former editor-in-chief of French Vogue.
 He has an older sister, Julia Restoin Roitfeld.
 Roitfeld's godfather is photographer Mario Testino.